Fall Lawn Care Secrets for Strong, Winter-Ready Grass

 Pro Tip

 Edge after mowing for a cleaner finish.
-Creating straight lines on freshly cut grass is more manageable, and the edges will stand out more, giving your lawn a polished look.
+Creating straight lines on freshly cut grass is easier, and the edges stand out more, giving your lawn a polished look.

 13. Plan For Snow Mould Prevention